PeterLuschny/tabl/data/md/CatalanPaths.tbl.md

-# CatalanAer
+# CatalanPaths
 ['A053121', 'A052173', 'A112554', 'A322378']

-CatalanAer Triangle view
+CatalanPaths Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |